 “Caring for cancer is a team effort,” says Dr. Friedlaender.
 “Here at Yale Medicine, we have outstanding and experienced clinicians, scientists and care providers who make these teams highly effective and customized for each individual person.”

 “We have clinicians skilled in diagnoses, including world-class radiologists and pathologists,” he says.
 “Our team reflects a wide spectrum of treatment talents provided by orthopedic and surgical oncologists, pediatric and adult medical oncologists, and radiation oncologists.”
-The Yale Medicine oncology team also includes pain management and rehabilitation specialists, representing the full spectrum of psychosocial needs, home care, and nursing services and has the benefit of modern and uplifting inpatient and outpatient facilities.
+The Yale Medicine oncology team also includes pain management and rehabilitation specialists and has the benefit of modern and uplifting inpatient and outpatient facilities.

 Part of the team’s effort is to bring discoveries quickly from the doctors’ research activities to patients to provide the best available clinical care available.